 YES!
 Parents who are not the birth mother can struggle with postpartum depression or anxiety too.
 Postpartum mental health issues are not only the result of hormones.

 If you think it is hard for a mother to open up about how she feels, it is even harder for dads and other parents to speak out.
-The belief you should be strong paired with the belief that your feelings aren’t valid leads to your suffering.
+The belief you should be strongly paired with the belief that your feelings aren’t valid leads to your suffering.

 You deserve a safe place to feel better too!